sushmakalvakuntla/Update-ReadMe/README.md

 # react-wood-duck

-The react-wood-duck is a shared pattern library hosting re-usable components and styles to be used across all CWS-NS digital services.This library provides a common ‘language’ for CWS-NS designers and developers for front-end assets.
+The react-wood-duck is a shared pattern library hosting re-usable components and styles to be used across all CWS-NS digital services.
+This library provides a common ‘language’ for CWS-NS designers and developers for front-end assets.
 It is aimed at improving communication, collaboration, productivity, and reducing coding efforts.

 ## Table of Contents